 Policy Policy Overview Local Planning Strategy Implications clear guidance on the siting, location and design of this infrastructure.
 SPP 5.4 - Road and Rail Noise Provides guidance for managing and mitigating transport noise from road and rail operations.
 It applies where noise sensitive land uses are located within proximity to a transport corridor; new or major road or rail upgrades are proposed or where works will increase rail capacity.
-The policy supports noise impacts being addressed as early as possible in the planning process whilst ensuring the future operation of transport corridors. schools) up to 200m from the edge of significant freight/traffic routes and 200 m from freight railways and sets noise targets to be met.
-The LPS should spatially identify the extent and function of relevant transport corridors, provide the rationale for appropriate compatible zones, reserves and land uses within areas subject or road and rail noise and demonstrate that any noise impacts on noise-sensitive land uses care be achieved in subsequent planning stages.
+The policy supports noise impacts being addressed as early as possible in the planning process whilst ensuring the future operation of transport corridors.
+SPP 5.4 applies to proposals to increase the number of sensitive land uses (such as homes and schools) up to 200m from the edge of significant freight/traffic routes and 200 m from freight railways and sets noise targets to be met.
+The LPS should spatially identify the extent and function of relevant transport corridors, provide the rationale for appropriate compatible zones, reserves and land uses within areas subject of road and rail noise and demonstrate that any noise impacts on noise-sensitive land uses can be achieved in subsequent planning stages.
 SPP 7.0 - Design of the Built Environment Sets out objectives, measures, principles and processes which apply to the design and assessment of buildings.
 It applies to structure plans, LDPs, subdivision, development and public works and contains design principles for decision-makers.
 These include, context and character; landscape quality; built form and scale; functionality and build quality; sustainability; amenity; legibility; safety; community; and aesthetics.
 The policy encourages early and on-going discussion of design quality matters.
 The LPS shall seek to identify opportunities to facilitate good design of the built environment, including the public realm; and demonstrate an understanding of local context to provide the rationale for appropriate densities, dwelling mix and housing choice.
 SPP 7.3 - Residential Design Codes and Apartment Design Provides the basis for development control of single houses, grouped dwellings and multiple dwellings and residential subdivision assessment.
 It The LPS may seek to designate 'planning areas' or areas for future residential intensification to allow further planning to specify appropriate residential densities